-On a recent trip to Aix-en-Provence, we went on a road trip looking for Lavender.
-After we found some unharvested fields near Sault we drove to the village of Gordes and spent the afternoon shopping and goofing around in the quaint French village.
+On a trip to Southern France, we drove to the village of Gordes and spent the afternoon shopping and goofing around in the quaint French village.
 Situated on the southern edge of the Plateau de Vaucluse, the town consists of a 12th century castle and beige stone houses.
-It is full of steep cobbled laneways, well preserved buildings and an architectural delight.
-It had all the essentials of butchers, bakers, produce shops and a few small and intimate restaurants.
+It is full of steep cobbled laneways, well preserved buildings and is an architectural delight.
+It had all the essentials for a little town – butchers, bakers, produce shops and a few small and intimate restaurants.

-This village of Gordes can boast about being amongst one of the most beautiful villages in France, after all Gordes is listed as one of “Les Plus Beaux Villages de France” The Most Beautiful Villages in France.
-It has narrow cobbled streets which thread their way through tall houses; built against the rock, clinging onto its flanks and whispering the tales of a thousand legends.
-Gordes has sheltered many a famous artist such as André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara, who amongst others have found here some inspiration.
+This village of Gordes is listed as one of the most beautiful villages in France, after all Gordes and included “Les Plus Beaux Villages de France” i.e. The Most Beautiful Villages in France.
+It has narrow cobbled streets which thread their way through tall houses, built against the rock, clinging onto its flanks and telling tales of a thousand legends.
+Gordes has sheltered many a famous artist such as André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara, who among others have found inspiration here.

 A little about the history of this pretty village – In the Roman times, Gordes was an oppidum; the tribe that lived there was that of the Vulgientes or Vordenses which gave its name to the original village; the “V” usually became a “G” (Vordenses – Gordenses) in the Gallo-Roman days.
 The History of Gordes goes back to a much older age: already in the Gallo-Roman days, Gordes was the most important oppidum for the city of Cavaillon.
 The diocese of Cavaillon was one of the oldest in Gaul.
 Until the French Revolution Gordes has been located on a border, and in a very peculiar way was answerable to a diocese located abroad.
 This border was even marked on all the Roman maps.
 The terrible insecurity caused by the many invasions forced the local populations to find refuge on the hills.
 This explains why so many villages are “perched”.